 If the electrons enter in the order of low energy, the figure above shows the result.
 Since the energy is lower in the s-orbital, two electrons initially enter the s-orbital.
 After that, the electrons enter the p-orbital, which has three orbitals with the same energy.
 Therefore, when the electrons enter the p orbitals, they enter each orbit one by one.

-The electron configuration is arranged according to these rules.
-When the electrons are arranged according to Hund’s rules, an unpaired electron is formed.
-If the electrons are arranged according to Hund’s rules, the number of unpaired electrons is the maximum.
+The electron configuration follows these rules.
+When the electrons are arranged according to Hund’s rules, unpaired electrons are created.
+In addition to that, the number of unpaired electrons is maximized.

 In any case, this electron configuration of the atoms is Hund’s rules.
 By learning Hund’s rules, we can understand the electron configuration of atoms, their energies, and the bonds between molecules.